Phype/purei9_unofficial/README.md

 purei9_unofficial
 =================

-Small proof-of-concept client to connect to Electrolux and AEG cleaner robots.
+This project includes a client/library to connect to Electrolux and AEG cleaner robots.

 Compatibility
 -------------

-Only tested with an AEX RX9 (aka purei9) first Generation.
+Tested with an AEX RX9 (aka purei9) first Generation and second (aka purei9.2) Generation.

-Update: Also seems to work with Purei9.2: https://community.home-assistant.io/t/integrating-eectrolux-pure-i9-robotic-vacuum/78648/11

 Security
 --------

-Other than the purei9 app, this tool does not verify the robot's TLS certificate, so beware of MitMs in your LAN, eavedropping on your robot.
+Other than the purei9 app, this tool does not verify the robot's TLS certificate when using it in "local" mode, so beware of MitMs in your LAN, eavedropping on your robot.
 In case you are curious how the trust model works anyway: The TLS certificate of the robot is self signed and verified against a known public key which is gathered from the purei9 cloud.

 Disclaimer
 ----------